stavdavis/inch-inch/README.md

 # Getting Started

-Start by cloning the repository on bitbucket

-    git clone git@bitbucket.org:thequotary/asset-generator.git

-Enter the newly cloned directory and install
+After cloning the repository, enter the newly cloned directory and install

-    cd asset-generator/
     npm install

 Get the latest version of Postgres then install and run

 [https://www.postgresql.org/download/](https://www.postgresql.org/download/)

 Restore the database
+Note: we use the username "postgres" which is the super user with the password we set when installing postgres (1) Create a db with the name pg-backup:

+	createdb -U postgres -T template0 pg-backup

+(2) Restore the db from the dump file:

+	psql -U postgres pg-backup < pg-backup.sql

+(old instructions - don't work b/c .sql is a text dump file):

     pg_restore pg-backup.sql